 Sunderland duo named in national squad leaving Oxford United clash on verge of postponement

+Sunderland AFC news: Duo named in national squad leaving Oxford United clash on verge of postponement

 Black Cats duo Tom Flanagan and Corry Evans have been called up to the Northern Ireland squad.

-But there was no place in the squad for Carl Winchester despite his excellent form at right-back for Lee Johnson’s side.
+But there was no place in the squad for Carl Winchester despite his excellent form at right-back for Lee Johnson’s side but boss Ian Baraclough has confirmed he is on the standby list.

 The call-ups, however, cast doubt over whether Sunderland’s clash with Oxford United at the Stadium of Light on Saturday, October 9 will go ahead.